navhits/honey-i-shrunk-the-images-py/README.md

 debian                            bullseye-slim   66b2aecdb9f0   12 days ago    80.4MB
 ```

-> Note: I don't yet recommend this build type for production.
+> Note: I don't yet recommend using Python scratch containers in production.
+It is hard to debug any issues that may occur.
 For now feel free to play with and see how we can improve this overtime.